~ Student Success Built on Sobriety ~

 More than 23,500 combined days of sobriety

-CRC Clubhouse is NOW OPEN in McNary Hall
+CRC Clubhouse is open in Dixon Lodge

 >> Frequently Asked Questions (PDF)

 Oregon State University has taken steps toward meeting the needs of students in recovery from drug or alcohol addictions.
 OSU launched a collegiate recovery community in the fall of 2013.
 Opportunities for students to engage in fun, supportive, and sober activities has been made possible by support from the OSU Beverage Partnership funded by Pepsi.
-In the fall of 2014, the program will expand to include a collegiate recovery community housing option in partnership with University Housing and Dining Services.
+In the fall of 2014, the program expanded to include a collegiate recovery community housing option in partnership with University Housing and Dining Services.

-The Collegiate Recovery Community meets the needs of students in recovery by providing a private space, funding, and support for events, meetings, studying, or just hanging out with other sober friends.
+The Collegiate Recovery Community meets the needs of students in recovery by providing a private space, support and funding for events, meetings, studying, or just hanging out with other sober friends.
 The community also provides funding for sober activities on and off campus.
 “The sober students have a tight bond, we look out for each other, we are available for our friends in recovery 24/7, no matter what,” said a student in recovery.
 By providing the space, funding, and resources, sober students not only support each other, but now also have the same opportunities for fun and success on a university campus as other students, in a sober environment.

 What is a Collegiate Recovery Community?